Nitrogen cycle: Dissimilatory nitrate reduction to ammonium

 Dissimilatory nitrate reduction to ammonium (DNRA), or nitrate/nitrite ammonification, is an anaerobic respiration process.
 Microbes which undertake DNRA oxidise organic matter and use nitrate as an electron acceptor, reducing it to nitrite, then ammonium (NO3- -> NO2- -> NH4+).
 Both denitrifying and nitrate ammonification bacteria will be competing for nitrate in the environment, although DNRA acts to conserve bioavailable nitrogen as soluble ammonium rather than producing dinitrogen gas.

+COMAMMOX

+Traditionally, nitrification occurs in two steps: ammonia is oxidized to nitrite, and then nitrite is oxidized to nitrate.
+Often these conversions are effected by different organisms.
+Some bacteria - Nitrospira - oxidize ammonia to nitrate.
+The combined process is called COMAMMOX = "COMplete AMMonia OXidation."
+Comammox is in many ecosystems, for example, freshwater.
+Comammox have been found it could be used in wastewater treatment.

 Anaerobic ammonia oxidation

 The ANaerobic AMMonia OXidation process is also known as the ANAMMOX process, an abbreviation coined by joining the first syllables of each of these three words.
 This biological process is a redox comproportionation reaction, in which ammonia (the reducing agent giving electrons) and nitrite (the oxidizing agent accepting electrons) transfer three electrons and are converted into one molecule of diatomic nitrogen (N_{2}) gas and two water molecules.
 This process makes up a major proportion of nitrogen conversion in the oceans.
 The stoichiometrically balanced formula for the ANAMMOX chemical reaction can be written as following, where an ammonium ion includes the ammonia molecule, its conjugated base:

 NH4+ + NO2- -> N2 + 2 H2O (ΔG° = -357 kJ.mol-1).

 This an exergonic process (here also an exothermic reaction) releasing energy, as indicated by the negative value of ΔG°, the difference in Gibbs free energy between the products of reaction and the reagents.